Tadpole SPARCbook 1 and 2

 SPARCbook 2

-Tadpole SPARCbook 2 were quite different to their version 1 counterparts, however not much information can be found on specifics nowadays.
+Tadpole SPARCbook 2 were quite different to SPARCbook 1, however there is not much information available nowadays.

 - Possibly different chipset